industrial-edge/Performance-Insight-OEE-Dashboard/README.md

 # Performance Insight OEE analysis

-This example shows how to use the Industrial Edge App "Performance Insight" with it´s embedded OEE dashboard to present the productivity of a plant transparently (including error analysis and reason tree).
+This example shows how to use the Industrial Edge App Performance Insight with it´s embedded OEE dashboard to present the productivity of a plant transparently.
+In addition it explains the optional views *error analysis* and *analysis of sub assets* and shows how to use the reason tree.

 - [Performance Insight OEE analysis](#performance-insight-oee-analysis)
   - [Description](#description)